-Now that Flynn, the adorable bichon frisé, won Best in Show at the 2018 Westminster Kennel Club competition, interest in the breed is spiking.
+After Flynn, the adorable Bichon frisé won Best in Show at the 2018 Westminster Kennel Club competition, interest in the breed spiked.

-Don’t make an emotional decision just based on how cute Flynn is — and, yes, he is an adorable puff ball.
+Don’t make an emotional decision based on how cute Flynn is — and, yes, he is an adorable puffball.
 Instead, do some research and consider these facts:

 Bichon frisé characteristics

-Bichon frisé, which is French for “fluffy white dog,” is a good general description for this breed that was originally bred to be pampered by French royalty.
+Bichon frisé, French for “fluffy white dog,” is an excellent general description for this breed initially bred to be pampered by French royalty.

-The American Kennel Club says the breed is easy to train and has a charismatic, cheerful and curious disposition.
-At Westminster, Flynn put those characteristics to great use by charming the judge by holding up his paw to shake and by enthusiastically wagging his tail.
+The American Kennel Club says the breed is easy to train and has a charismatic, cheerful, and curious disposition.
+At Westminster, Flynn put those characteristics to great use by charming the judge by holding up his paw to shake and enthusiastically wagging his tail.

 Grooming is critical for these small dogs.
-Neglected coats can easily become matted, which can lead to serious skin infections.
+Neglected coats can easily become matted, which can lead to severe skin infections.

 If left alone, the dog’s coat is long and curly.
-The breed’s distinctive look is created by creative hair cuts performed by professional groomers or skilled owners, according VetStreet.com.
+The breed’s distinctive look is created by creative haircuts performed by professional groomers or skilled owners, according to VetStreet.com.

-You also can adopt the dogs through either PetFinder or Small Paws Rescue, which has rescued more than 10,000 bichon frisés during the past 16 years from across the United States.
+You can also adopt the dogs through PetFinder or Small Paws Rescue, which has rescued more than 10,000 bichon frisés in the past 16 years from across the United States.
 The group rescues the dogs from shelters and owners who no longer can care for them.